Jack-zhang0419/excel/readme.md

 ## merge

-make sure to create folder "to_merge" in the root folder, and put directories under "to_merge" folder, such as "to_merge\1" or "to_merge\2"
+make sure to create folder "to_merge" in the root folder, and put directories under "to_merge" folder

+such as "to_merge\1" or "to_merge\2"

 ## sum

-make sure to create folder "to_sum" in this folder, and put "sample.xlsx" under "to_sum" folder, such as "to_sum\sample.xls or sample.xlsx"
+make sure to create folder "to_sum" in this folder, and put "sample.xlsx" under "to_sum" folder

+such as "to_sum\sample.xls or sample.xlsx"

+## combine

+create folder "to_combine" in the root folder

+copy "A0-A9.xlsx" "B0-B9.xlsx" to "to_combine" folder

 ## how to run